- Traditional sound soap made in the beautiful Marlborough Sounds of New Zealand

 Unlike the harsher soaps that our grandmas made for laundry, our soaps still contain unsaponified oils (the so-called Superfat) to protect your skin - usually about 8% SF.

-We try to have fragrance free soaps - only coloured with natural colours - in stock as well for people with extra sensitive skin.
+We usually have fragrance free soaps - only coloured with natural colours - in stock as well for people with extra sensitive skin.
+Or you might try our popular Pine Tar Soap.

 Never leave handmade soap lying in water.
 The soap should always be able to dry well between uses.